keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 ![Picture of a cigarette butt][cigarette-butts]

-{% assign tweet-text = "People are disgusting.
+> Lesson 3: {% include tweet-link.html tweet-text="People are disgusting.
 Seriously - pick up your trash." %}

-> Lesson 3: {% include tweet-link.html %}

 There was one major difference between this and what I learned in _Lesson 1_ earlier - this job had a lot of latitude.
 I could listen to music in the car, be with my thoughts, and take breaks when I felt like it.

-{% assign tweet-text = "Even a terrible-sounding job can be manageable if you're given enough autonomy" %}
+> Lesson 4: {% include tweet-link.html tweet-text="Even a terrible-sounding job can be manageable if you're given enough autonomy" %}

-> Lesson 4: {% include tweet-link.html %}

 ## 3. Waxing Storage Unit Doors (age 13)